Ipswich–Ely line: Early history

 However, under the leadership of bankruptcy commissioner Cecil Fane, the company was re-established in September of the same year and instead the line from Six Mile Bottom to Cambridge was completed using the track from the Chesterford–Six Mile Bottom section.
 This line then opened on 9 September 1850 and the Chesterford route closed.
 Generally it is assumed the new stations at Fulbourne and Cherryhinton opened on the same date but Robertson, Wislon and Harley suggest that because they did not appear in the Bradshaws until the following August, that might be the correct date for those stations opening.

 The Newmarket Railway then set its sights on building a line to Bury to link onto the EUR line (although the original plan was for a separate station) although the powers granted by the original act lapsed.
-The Newmarket Railway was in financial trouble and in 1852 the ECR was granted parliamentary permission to buy the Newmarket Railway.
+The Newmarket Railway was in financial trouble and in 1852 the ECR was granted permission in an act of Parliament to buy the Newmarket Railway.
 It completed this in 1854, the same year it also took over operation of the EUR.

-Such was the enthusiasm for the railway, that the first sod was cut by the Newmarket Railway with great ceremony on 16 June 1852 before the necessary parliamentary powers had been granted.
+Such was the enthusiasm for the railway, that the first sod was cut by the Newmarket Railway with great ceremony on 16 June 1852 before the necessary legal powers had been granted by Parliament.
 The line was completed early in 1854 and opened to traffic on 15 March of that year.

 As well as new stations at Higham, Saxby & Risby and Kennett, a 1010 yd tunnel was required through Warren Hill at Newmarket and the engine shed at Bury that originally stood at the west end of the branch from Ipswich, was resited to allow the opening of the new line.
 At Newmarket, trains from Cambridge arrived into the original 1848 terminus and would then reverse out before continuing the journey towards Bury St Edmunds (and they had to do the same in the opposite direction).

 1854 also saw the closure of Cherryhinton station on 1 May.